 - Charm pricing

-Even though this tip is a widely known phenomenon, it’s unusual to see that eCommerce business fail to utilize this strategy in their online stores: the power of using 9 instead of 0 at the end of prices ($29.99 instead of $30.00).
+Even though this tip is a widely known phenomenon, it’s unusual to see eCommerce businesses that fail to utilize this strategy in their online stores: the power of using 9 instead of 0 at the end of prices ($29.99 instead of $30.00).

 - Small fonts